Five People Killed in Shooting at Fort Lauderdale Airport

-The Associated Press reports that a lone shooter was responsible for the incident
+The Broward County Mayor says a lone shooter was responsible for the incident+ READ ARTICLE

-Five people were killed and at least 12 were injured in a Friday afternoon shooting at the Fort Lauderdale–Hollywood International Airport in Florida.
+Five people were killed and at least eight were injured in a Friday afternoon shooting at the Fort Lauderdale–Hollywood International Airport in Florida.

 Broward County Mayor Barbara Sharief told CNN that the incident was the result of a lone shooter.
 “We have no evidence at this time that he was acting with anyone else.
 He is currently in custody and we’re investigating,” she said.